insightcrunch/insightcrunch/_posts/2009-08-02-how-google-should-add-real-time-search-results-of-twitter-and-other-sites.md

 ---
 layout: post
+title: "How Google Should Integrate Twitter's Real-Time Feed"
-title: "How Google should add real-time search results of Twitter and other sites"
+page_title: "How Google should add real-time search results of Twitter and other sites"
 date: 2009-08-02
 categories: ["Leisure"]
 tags: ["Thoughts"]